 FOLK ~ ROOTS

 I have always loved stories and the art of storytelling.
 I grew up listening to BBC and the music of the isles with it's storytelling traditions.
 I also loved many other styles and genres of music: jazz, blues, classical guitar, classic rock and my mother taught me the appreciation of opera.
-I played clarinet and saxophone long ago, playing big band and dixieland tunes, as well as studying guitar.
 I grew up when Stan Rogers, James Taylor, Joni Mitchell, Gordon Lightfoot, Mary Chapin Carpenter and the like were the voices of the day and I played coffeehouses when I was in university.
 I might have joined them, had life not gotten in the way.
 Life, it is full of twists and turns and one never knows what's around the next corner.
 So here I am, a little further down the road than some, sharing my thoughts and stories.
 Cheers!

 MARTHA RENAUD weaves a vibrant tapestry of “strong songwriting with a warm delivery that touches the soul.”
 A folk-roots singer-songwriter, Martha has been hailed as a “true balladeer,” with an “amazing new voice.”
 Martha’s music has, at times, an East Coast flavour and her stories set to song, are a vivid memoir, intimate and passionate, captivating listeners on and off stage.